Chemistry Seminar - Information and Resources

 community, as well as broader scientific community.

-Competency 3: Winthrop graduates understand the interconnected
+3: Winthrop graduates

-nature of the world and the time in which they live.
-In this course, you’ll
+understand the interconnected nature of the world and the time in which they

-better understand context of discipline, and come to recognize your own
+live.
+In this course, you’ll better understand context of discipline, and come

-potential career path in connection to other fields.
-You are engaging with your
+to recognize your own potential career path in connection to other fields.
+You are

-communities as informed, active citizens.
+and cultural communities as informed, active citizens.

-Competency 4: Winthrop graduates communicate effectively.
-This
+4: Winthrop graduates

-course asks you to communicate in written and online form, to interact with
+communicate effectively.
+This course asks you to communicate in written and

-others and to practice writing organized synopses for the formal assignments.
+online form, to interact with others and to practice writing organized synopses

 By the end of the course, you will have: